Proposal status: Closed

 We have undertaken several engagements with residents and the Local Board as part of this consultation.
 Together, we have successfully resolved issues with bus stops and bus layover parking, raised as public feedback.
 We listen to all feedback and consider suggestions in the final design of a project.
 We will continue to work with the Local Board to facilitate the best outcomes for the Mairangi Bay community.

 - A significant number of concerns about the constant near-misses occurring at the newly built raised crossing at the intersection of Beach Road and Whitby Crescent and about the low visibility at the Ramsgate Terrace / Beach Road roundabout.
 Concern that this proposed crossing would have the same effect.

 We use standard visibility distances for sight-lines between drivers and people using the crossings at all raised crossings we construct.
 Raised platforms are expected to lower driving approach speeds, which allows more reaction time for drivers to respond to pedestrian activity.
-If you witness any near misses at a raised crossing or intersection, please call the Auckland Transport contact centre on 09 355 3553 and we will register the incident and investigate your concerns.
+If you witness any near misses at a raised crossing or intersection, please call the AT contact centre on 09 355 3553 and we will register the incident and investigate your concerns.

 We're proposing improvements in your area

 NZTA, Waka Kotahi have asked us to improve safety at the intersection of Beach Road and Kowhai Road, Mairangi Bay.
 We propose to install a roundabout and raised speed tables to help slow down driver speeds.
 At the same time, we will upgrade the nearby bus stops.

 - Install a roundabout at the existing 'Stop' controlled intersection.